Monday, June 29, 2015

 Day 4: Monday, July 17, 2000

-On Monday, I finalized the paperwork on my new Saturn so I could drive it home for six hours.
+On Monday, I finalized the paperwork on my new Saturn LS, so I could drive it home for six hours.

 My granddaughter and I had a great trip.
 We toured the St. Louis Arch, visited Grant's Farm, ate lunch on the Floating McDonald's, and I bought a Saturn.